-- 1. Write Python programs to implement the following using an array (List). - a) Stack ADT b) Queue ADT - 2.
+- Write Python programs to implement the following using an array (List). b) Queue ADT - Stack ADT - 2.
 Write a Python program that reads an infix expression and converts the expression to postfix form.
 (Use stack ADT). - 3.
-Write a Python program to implement circular queue ADT. - 4.
-Write a Python program that uses both a stack and a queue to test whether the given string is a palindrome or not. - 5.
-Write Python programs to implement the following using a singly linked list. - a) Stack ADT b) Queue ADT. - 6.
-Write a Python program to implement priority queue ADT. - 7.
-Write a Python program to perform the following operations: - a) Construct a binary search tree of elements. - b) Search for a key element in the above binary search tree. - c) Delete an element from the above binary search tree. - 8.
-Write Python programs for implementing the following sorting methods: - a) Bubble sort. b) Merge sort c) Insertion sort d) Quick sort - 9.
-Write Python programs that use both recursive and non-recursive functions for implementing the following searching methods: a) Linear search, b) Binery search - a) Linear search b) Binary search - 10.
+Write a Python program to implement circular queue ADT. - Write a Python program that uses both a stack and a queue to test whether the given string is a palindrome or not. - 5.
+Write Python programs to implement the following using a singly linked list. - Stack ADT a) - b) Queue ADT. - Write a Python program to implement priority queue ADT.
+6. - 7.
+Write a Python program to perform the following operations: - Construct a binary search tree of elements. - Search for a key element in the above binary search tree. b) - Delete an element from the above binary search tree. - Write Python programs for implementing the following sorting methods: 8. - Bubble sort. b) Merge sort c) Insertion sort d) Quick sort a) - Write Python programs that use both recursive and non-recursive functions for implementing the following searching methods: - a) Linear search b) Binary search - 10.
 Write Python programs that use recursive and non-recursive functions to traverse the given binary tree in. - a) Preorder b) Inorder c) Postorder - 11.
 Write Python programs for the implementation of bfs and dfs for a given graph. - 12.
 Write a Python to implement Dijkstra's algorithm for Single source shortestpath problem. - 13.
 Write a Python program that implements Kruskal's algorithm to generate minimum cost spanning tree. - 14.
 Write a Python program that implements KMP algorithm for pattern matching.

 Text Books/References